 NO SCRUTINEERING of bikes is needed.
 You must ensure your bike is of fit state to ride and is satisfactory

 The site is on hard ground people with tents be warned (bring something to sleep on)

 Parking for caravans and motor homes will be available; HOWEVER this is not a public campsite so there is no electricity, showers or running water.
 You need to bring your own water for drinking and washing.
 Portable toilets will be provided.
-The Bar and Catering will be available from Friday night. (we will try to have a lads camping area which will be nearer the catering and away from real riders trying to get some sleep)
+The Bar and Catering will be available from Friday night.

 Please observe all “walking speed” markers.
 Remember to stop and help fallen or injured riders, i.e. they are not there for traction!
 “Bar banging / barging” less capable riders and causing them to fall off will result in the offending rider receiving a time penalty.
 Serious incidents may result in exclusion – don’t cost yourself a position or your ride by riding irresponsibily.

 The pit area, marshalling and lap scoring areas will be sign posted and taped out.
 Limit is one pit crew member per entrant.
 Each team / individual is required to provide themselves with a fire extinguisher at their pit site.
 Bikes must only be ridden at walking speed at all times in the pit area.
 Penalty is up to exclusion, at the Clerk of the Course discretion.

 Refuelling can only take place in the pit area.